Disagreement Resolution

 Referrals can be made directly to the service by a parent/child/young person, schools or local authority.

-Please use this form or contact 0808 801 0608
+Please use this form for formal mediation or contact 0808 801 0608

-Once we are contacted:
+Once we are contacted for formal mediation:

 - We will explain the mediation process to you in more detail.
-Then, with your agreement, we contact the other parties
+Then, with your agreement, we contact the other parties.

 - We will gather and record background information – general information relating to the names of the parties, the child or young person involved and potential attendees